 - Mix everything really well until ingredients are fully incorporated and smooth.

-- Store your butter for later use or serve it right away on crackers, rolls, French bread, pizza crust or garlic bread and enjoy!
+- Store your butter for later use or serve garlic butter right away on crackers, rolls, French bread, pizza crust or garlic bread and enjoy!

 Recipe Tips